-A screenshot for the settings for Flat Rate are as shown below:
+A screenshot of the settings for Flat Rate are as shown below:

 To access the Flat Rate settings page; click on the link Flat Rate that has been set in Shipping Zones under Shipping Method.
 Here, the Flat Rate can be set for each zone that was chosen.
 There are various text boxes in this page like:

-- Method Title: This will, by default, appear as Flat Rate.
-Otherwise, enter Flat Rate in the corresponding box.
+The method title will, by default, appear as Flat Rate otherwise, enter Flat Rate in the corresponding box.
 This will reflect in the Cart/Checkout page of the store under Shipping Options.

 - Taxable: This option specifies that the flat rate shipping for that particular zone is taxable.
 Taxes include Sales tax, Value Added Taxes, etc. which can be set in the Tax tab under WooCommerce > Settings

 - None: This option specifies that the Shipping costs will not include taxes.